 Carving the jack-o’-lantern was part of the fun, but it was almost an afterthought.
-My father did the actual carving while my sisters and I sorted through pumpkin guts to extract the seeds for roasting.
-I remember the large knife and how difficult (and dangerous!) it was to cut the classic face of three triangles for the eyes and nose plus a grinning mouth full of jagged teeth.
+My father did the actual carving, while my sisters and I sorted through pumpkin guts to extract the seeds for roasting.
+I remember the large knife and how difficult—and dangerous!—it was to cut the classic face of three triangles for the eyes and nose, plus a grinning mouth full of jagged teeth.
 Then, just as I began to outgrow trick-or-treating, Pumpkin Masters came on the scene and changed everything.

 Each year I’d search out new patterns to carve and marvel at the effects that could be achieved with just a few judicious cuts.
 I also became fixated on carving smaller and smaller pumpkins (the hollowing out of large pumpkins being my least favorite part of the process) and using increasingly complex patterns.
-When I’d see my hard work begin to shrivel up within 24-48 hours, I would always become a little wistful, but I took pictures of each carved pumpkin as a memento.
-I briefly considered soaking my pumpkins in bleach to make them last longer, but it seemed wrong to defile an organic substance that way.
+When I’d see my hard work begin to shrivel up within 24-48 hours, I would become a little wistful, but I took pictures of each carved pumpkin as a memento.
+I briefly considered soaking my pumpkins in bleach to make them last longer, but it seemed wrong to defile an organic object that way.
 Better to let nature take its course and be Zen about the whole thing.
 That is, until I became a victim of “Skullduggery.”

 Last year I attempted my most ambitious carving.
 Years before, I’d discovered the witty and macabre designs known as Killhouettes when my sister gave me one as a gift.
 I thought they’d make perfect pumpkin-carving patterns, except for the fact that most of them seemed too complicated, but I finally decided to take a stab at the one titled Skullduggery.
 In the picture, two men in bowler hats face off with knives drawn behind a picket fence with a lamppost in the center, creating a skull in the negative space between, while tiny tree branches stand in for cracks in the forehead.
 I painstakingly cut the pattern and was pleased with the result…until I took it out of the fridge mere hours later to find that the delicate branches had shriveled up before the first trick-or-treaters had even arrived!